 Technical Highlights of LE Power Control

 Bluetooth information transport-architecture has been improved to support isochronous-channels, which might be connectionless or connection-oriented.
-Connection-oriented isochronous-channels utilizes the LE-Connected Isochronous-Stream logical transport & support bi-directional communication.
+Connection-oriented isochronous-channels utilize the LE-Connected Isochronous-Stream logical transport & support bi-directional communication.
 LE-CIS stream will provide point-to-point isochronous-communication between 2 joined devices.

 Connectionless-isochronous communication utilizes Broadcast Isochronous Streams & just supports one-directional communication.
 CIS-streams are part of groups known as Connected Isochronous-Groups, each of these may have more CIS instances.
 Reliability is to be improved using retransmissions of the same packets within a series of sub-events on either CIS streams or BIS.

-This Bluetooth version has more advanced features and the latest devices will have this technology fitted in.
+Bluetooth 5.2 version has more advanced features and the latest devices will have this technology fitted in.
 This Bluetooth version uses low energy.
 There will be also reduced latency.
 This version is more reliable.